carpentries/instructor-training/episodes/23-introductions.md

 >
 > This exercise will take about 5 minutes.
 > > ## Solution
+> > - Close and save files.
+Where can those files be found, and how can learners pick up independently where you left off?
 > > - Reflect on learning.
 This can help learners to solidify key concepts they have learned, making them easier to remember.
 It may also flush out a few last questions.
 > > - Plan next steps.
 Does the local community have resources to support continued learning?
 > > Do you have advice for how learners might continue on their own?
 Even
 > > if you have no advice, asking learners to take a moment to discuss their own plans can support them in taking a next step sooner rather than later.
 > > - Collect feedback.
 Minute cards, one-up-one-down, and making time for Carpentries post-assessment surveys will support your continuing development as an
 > > Instructor as well as our continuing development of Carpentries programs.
 This can also support or complement a reflection activity.
+> > - Check with the workshop host to see if they have any closing words or instructions they would like to share.
 > > - Celebrate everyone's hard work.
 Thank your learners for helping each other, for staying motivated and persevering with you!
 Thank your helpers -- keep a
 > > list of names handy if you might forget them.
 Enjoy the applause, and give everyone a moment to bask in praise for a job well done.
 > {: .solution}